isabella232/click2kube-docs/README.md

 129.146.10.47
 ```

-You can either use this IP directly or create a CNAME DNS entry in your own DNS provider to point your domains to the load balancer domain.
+You can either use this IP directly or create a CNAME DNS entry in your DNS provider to point your domains to the load balancer domain.

 #### Deploying your first application